 Grants are too good a business opportunity to overlook.
 Unlike loans, they don’t have to be repaid.
 Unlike venture capital, they don’t take partial ownership of your company or demand a share of future profits.
 Grants are out there, but you have to know about them, and you have to apply for them.

-If you’re a Connecticut small business owner, check out the grants described here, and use the research tools to find similar awards.
+If you’re a starting a business in Connecticut check out the grants described here, and use the research tools to find similar awards.
 Take time and care with your application; those that best state their case will come up winners in the process.
 There’s plenty of grant money out there, and there’s no reason why you shouldn’t claim some of it.